Using filepath

 2. The segments table

-While the sections table offers a detailed view of the binary, it is primarily needed by the compiler and the linker.
+While the sections table offers a detailed view of the binary, it is primarily used by the compiler and the linker.
 In particular, this table is not required for loading and executing an ELF file.
-The Android loader enforces the existence of a sections table and requires certain specific sections but from a loading perspective, this table is not used.
+While the Android loader enforces the presence of a sections table and requires specific sections, this table is not used during the actual loading process.

-If you intend to modify an ELF file to load additional content into memory (such as code or data), it is recommended to add a instead of a section:
+To modify an ELF file to load additional content into memory (e.g., code or data), adding a is recommended over adding a section:

 elf: lief.ELF.Binary = ...